 The Red Arrows

-Many of us living in Kent will be familiar with the sight of the Red Arrows flying over us several times throughout the summer months as they put on displays at various airshow throughout Kent, its neighbouring counties and indeed, the occasionally Central London celebration flypast.
+Many of us living in Kent will be familiar with the sight of the Red Arrows flying over us several times throughout the summer months as they put on displays at various airshows throughout Kent, its neighbouring counties and indeed, the occasional Central London celebration flypast.

-They're typically always one of the main attractions at many airshows and Biggin Hill is no exception.
+They’re ubiquitous and typically always one of the main attractions at many airshows with Biggin Hill being no exception.
 They appeared at the 2014 air fair and were also celebrating 50 years of their acrobatic air displays.
-It's also worth mentioning that Biggin Hill was the location of their very first display way back in 1965.
+It’s also worth mentioning that Biggin Hill was the location of their very first display way back in 1965.

 Biggin Hill during World War Two